-Hidden Veggie Spaghetti Sauce takes a kid-friendly favorite – tomato sauce – and packs it full of extra veggies without their knowledge.
+Hidden Vegetable Spaghetti Sauce takes a favorite kid friendly – tomato sauce – and packs it full of extra veggies without their knowledge.
 Getting your kids to eat more veggies will be no issue when they are hidden in this sauce.
-Add on top of your family’s favorite pasta with some meatballs and a sprinkle of cheese for a simple dinner, or top whole grain bagels with the veggie tomato sauce and cheese for a healthier twist on pizza bagels.
-No matter how you use it, you’ll love knowing that your picky eater is getting in extra veggies without the hassle.
+Add the hidden veggie spaghetti sauce on top of your family’s favorite pasta with some meatballs and a sprinkle of cheese for a simple dinner, or top whole grain bagels with the veggie tomato sauce and cheese for a healthier twist on pizza bagels.
+This veggie pasta sauce for kids is a great healthy recipe for kids – no matter how you use it, you’ll love knowing that your picky eater is getting in extra veggies without the hassle.

 I get asked a lot if my kids are ‘great eaters’.
 Which is a total valid question – as a blogger that focuses on healthier eating, picky eaters, and getting them to try new things.

 The truth is, the reason I can talk to honestly about this topic is because I too have hit the stubborn kid wall.

 You know, the wall when something that was your kids absolute favorite last week is now public enemy number 1.
 Most commonly, this happens with vegetables in our house.

 The frustration is why you can find so many hidden veggies recipes on this site!

 One week I can’t give Ryan enough carrots – steamed, raw, roasted, it doesn’t matter.
 He’s eating them faster than I can buy them, dipping them in his favorite Greek yogurt ranch dip, and I’m starting to worry if he’s going to start looking a little Oompa Loompa orange soon.